Welcome to the

 Local Authors Visit St. Francis Xavier School

 Vermont is blessed to claim many, many resident authors and illustrators.
-In fact, to highlight this special feature of the Green Mountain State, 5th grade teacher Mrs. Brandes and Mrs. Finn collaborate annually on a "Vermont author" book project.
+In fact, to highlight this special feature of the Green Mountain State, former 5th grade teacher Mrs. Brandes and former librarian, Mrs. Finn collaborated annually on a "Vermont author" book project.
 Mrs. Brandes' 5th graders read a Vermont author's book, familiarize themselves with the author's website, and then write a letter to the author.
 We have been delighted to have several Vermont authors visit our school.

 One visiting Vermont author was Johanna Hurwitz, who has written more than 70 warm, funny and nationally acclaimed books about elementary school age students.
 Mrs. Hurwitz spoke informally to the students in Grades 2-5 about how her ideas for plot and characters develop and often take on a life of their own.
 She takes a long walk every morning, thinking about ways her stories might develop and always carries a notebook to jot down interesting names and incidents that might take root in a new book.
 The importance of the back-and-forth process between editor and writer—and many, many rewrites-- was emphasized.

 Another visiting Vermont author was Sean Plasse, a/k/a Watermelon Tourmaline, who provided our 5th graders with a hugely entertaining presentation on writing, publishing, dyslexia, life, and fishing!
 Mr. Plasse and his brother Matt, a/k/a Hignus Harkaway, wrote The Brothers Plad and the Mystery Trout.
 Here's how they describe their effort: "A Vermont carpenter and banker united in a quest to get boys reading and fishing.
 They have succeeded in their quest, creating the best boys book available."